tlittenberg/lisacattools/docs/examples_ucb/index.rst

-.. _sphx_glr_examples:
+.. _sphx_glr_examples_ucb:

-Use Case Gallery
+UCB Use Case Gallery
 ================

-Below are examples using my module:
+Below are examples using UCB catalogs: